vinodmeesap/cordova-background-geolocation/README.md

 ========
 An interval of 0 is allowed, but not recommended, since location updates may be extremely fast on future implementations.

-####`@param {Integer millis} activityRecognitionInterval`

-the desired time between activity detections.
-Larger values will result in fewer activity detections while improving battery life.
-A value of 0 will result in activity detections at the fastest possible rate.

-####`@param {Integer millis} minimumActivityRecognitionConfidence`

-Each activity-recognition-result returned by the API is tagged with a "confidence" level expressed as a %.
-You can set your desired confidence to trigger a state-change.
-Defaults to `80`.

 ####`@param {String} triggerActivities`

 These are the comma-delimited list of [activity-names](https://developers.google.com/android/reference/com/google/android/gms/location/DetectedActivity) returned by the `ActivityRecognition` API which will trigger a state-change from **stationary** to **moving**.
 By default, this list is set to all five **moving-states**:  `"in_vehicle, on_bicycle, on_foot, running, walking"`.
 If you wish, you could configure the plugin to only engage **moving-mode** for vehicles by providing only `"in_vehicle"`.

-####`@param {Integer minutes} stopTimeout`

-The number of miutes to wait before turning off the GPS after the ActivityRecognition System (ARS) detects the device is ```STILL``` (defaults to 0, no timeout).
-If you don't set a value, the plugin is eager to turn off the GPS ASAP.
-An example use-case for this configuration is to delay GPS OFF while in a car waiting at a traffic light.

 ####`@param {Boolean} forceReloadOnMotionChange`